Contact us 01531 584000

 What are Logs?

-Wood log boilers generally burn virgin wood which has been cut and processed into logs.
-Other clean waste woods such as carpentry offcuts are also suitable.
-Several questions and important factors when producing or buying your wood, including storage and handling.
+Wood log boilers typically burn virgin wood, which has been cut and processed into logs.
+Clean waste wood, such as carpentry offcuts, can also be suitable fuel.
+However, there are several important considerations when producing or purchasing wood, including proper storage and handling.

 Nature will dry wood if it is correctly stored

-Wood is ready to be burnt after about 2 years of being stored in suitable conditions and split during the early summer of use.
-By two years we generally mean two full spring and summer periods.
-If however the wood is split and well stored in the first winter it’s possible to be ready the following winter depending on the wood type.
+Typically, wood is ready to burn after about two years of being stored in proper conditions and split early in the summer of the intended use.
+By "two years," this generally means two full spring and summer seasons.
+However, if the wood is split and properly stored in its first winter, it may be ready for burning by the next winter, depending on the wood type.

-Splitting wood opens the internal surfaces to allow interior moisture to escape through the action of the wind and sun.
-It also increases the surface area, allowing quicker drying.
+Splitting wood is crucial because it exposes the internal surfaces, allowing moisture to escape more easily with the help of wind and sunlight.
+It also increases the surface area, speeding up the drying process.

 The way it is stored is very important